Skip to content

 18-Year Term Life Insurance Rates and Underwriting

-If you want clarity on what insurers evaluate, reviewing what a life insurance exam is can remove much of the uncertainty.
+If you want clarity on what insurers evaluate, reviewing what a life insurance exam is can remove much of the uncertainty and help you prepare appropriately.

 Conversion and Renewability Features

 Renewability applies after the 18-year level period ends.
 Some policies allow annual renewal at increasing rates.
-Because renewal premiums often rise sharply, most well-designed plans avoid relying on renewal.
+Because renewal premiums often rise sharply, most well-designed plans avoid relying on renewal as the primary strategy.
+Instead, the plan is typically to either end coverage because the need has declined, replace coverage if needed, or convert if long-term protection becomes important.

 To understand conversion mechanics in more depth, see convert term to permanent life insurance.